J. David Jackson

 Conductor

-The American maestro recently conducted Handel’s Messiah with the Gulbenkian Symphony in Lisbon, Cendrillon and Turn of the Screw with the Siena Summer Festival, and led concerts with the Slovenian National Orchestra.
-Recent seasons have also seen Mo.
-Jackson debut with War and Peace at the Canadian Opera Company in Toronto, Faust at Genoa’s Teatro Carlo Felice, Weber’s Euryanthe at the Glyndebourne Festival, and Elektra at the Istanbul State Opera and Ballet.
-He has conducted Il Barbiere di Siviglia with Opera Omaha, Le Jongleur de Notre Dame at the Central City Opera Festival, and L’Italiana in Algeri at the Wolf Trap Festival, in addition to engagements at the Palm Beach Opera and Théâtre de la Place in Liège, Belgium.
-At the Théâtre Royal de la Monnaie, he conducted Così fan Tutte, Die Zauberflöte and The Love for Three Oranges on highly successful tours throughout Belgium and Germany.
-As Music Director of the Intermezzo Opera Festival, he also led the highly acclaimed European premiere of Mark Adamo’s Little Women.
-Most recently he conducted Verdi’s Simon Boccanegra with Kentucky Opera, where he returns next season to conduct Puccini’s La Fanciulla del West.
+Past seasons have seen Mo.
+Jackson debut with War and Peace at the Canadian Opera Company, Faust at Genoa’s Teatro Carlo Felice, Weber’s Euryanthe at the Glyndebourne Festival, and Elektra at the Istanbul State Opera and Ballet.
+He has conducted La Fanciulla del West and Simon Boccanegra with Kentucky Opera, Il Barbiere di Siviglia with Opera Omaha, Le Jongleur de Notre Dame at the Central City Opera Festival, and L’Italiana in Algeri at the Wolf Trap Festival, in addition to engagements at the Palm Beach Opera, the Théâtre de la Place in Liège, Belgium and the Slovenian National Orchestra.

 A versatile artist, Maestro Jackson’s enormous operatic repertory includes everything from early Baroque to contemporary.
-He is noted for his interpretation of French and Russian opera, with acclaimed successes of Massenet’s Le Jongleur de Notre Dame at the Central City Opera Festival, and
+He is noted for his interpretation of French and Russian opera, with acclaimed successes of Massenet’s Le Jongleur de Notre Dame at the Central City Opera Festival, and Boris GodunovKhovanshchina, and Lady Macbeth of Mtsensk with La Monnaie.
+His performances of Tchaikovsky’s The Queen of Spades at the Met and War and Peace in Toronto were also critically praised.
+Since 1996, his new conclusion to Mussorgsky’s Khovanshchina is regularly performed in Brussels and elsewhere.

 Mo.
-Jackson’s commitment to contemporary opera is reflected in his recent successes as Music Director for American Opera Projects productions of Stefan Weisman’s Darkling and Deborah Dratell’s Marina.
-His performances of Act 2 of Lewis Spratlan’s Life is a Dream garnered the Pulitzer Prize for Music in 2000.
-He conducted the world premiere performances of Kamran Ince’s The Judgment of Midas in January 2011.
-He has recorded Garrett List’s Trees with the National Orchestra of Belgium, and Bent Lorentsen’s Die Musik kommt mir äusserst bekannt vor for Danish National Radio.
+Jackson’s commitment to contemporary opera is reflected in his successes as Music Director for American Opera Projects productions of Stefan Weisman’s Darkling and Deborah Dratell’s Marina, and conductor for world premiere performances of Kamran Ince’s The Judgment of Midas.
+Jackson’s contemporary recording catalog also includes Garrett List’s Trees with the National Orchestra of Belgium, and Lorentsen’s Die Musik kommt mir äusserst bekannt vor for Danish National Radio.